 Trigger on Add to Cart

-This option lets you start the abandoned cart actions in WP Fusion for logged-in users.
+This option lets you start the abandoned cart actions in WP Fusion for logged-in WordPress users.
 This is great for WooCommerce stores that give customers the option to create user accounts.
 What happens is that the WP Fusion abandoned cart actions and automation begins when users begin adding products to their shopping cart instead of when they reach the checkout page.

-The WP Fusion plugin works seamlessly with the official WooCommerce Subscriptions plugin which makes it easy for store owners to automatically tag subscribers.
+The WP Fusion WordPress plugin works seamlessly with the official WooCommerce Subscriptions plugin which makes it easy for store owners to automatically tag subscribers.
 For example, store owners can tag subscribers when they purchase products or use a variety of other triggers such as when the request refunds.

 This is especially useful if you sell subscription products through your WooCommerce store.
 For each type of subscription product you sell, WP Fusion lets you configure parameters including: